-Put simply, the Elden Ring Network Status Failed issue manifests when you launch the game and approach the title screen.
-This is usually where you have to push a button, notify the game with your preferred profile, and proceed toward the “End User License Agreement” page.
-Once you go through all that, the next process to occur will be “Checking network connection status.”
+Elden Ring Network Status Failed issue manifests when you launch the game and approach the title screen.
+This is usually where you must push a button, notify the game with your preferred profile, and proceed toward the “End User License Agreement” page.
+Once you go through all that, the next process will be “Checking network connection status.”
 You’ll be able to observe this prompt in the top-right corner of the screen unless you’re soon struck short with the “Network status check failed” notification.

 How to Fix the Elden Ring Network Status Failed